Bipolar hemiarthroplasty

 Jennifer's Response:

-Hi Pauline and thank you for your question.
-In a Hemiarthroplasty just the ball is replaced in the hip not the socket, which can allow for a full recovery which you seem well on the way.
+With a Hemiarthroplasty of the hip joint just the ball is replaced in the hip not the socket, which can allow for a full recovery and you seem well on the way.

-You do still need to be a bit careful when sitting so as not to bend too far down.
-Most of the Pilates DVD's would have you on the floor or a firm surface and that would entail getting up and down off the floor.
-Is this possible for you?
+Most Pilates DVD's would have you on the floor or a firm surface and that would entail getting up and down off the floor.

-If it is you can surely try my Pilates DVD: You can find it by clicking the link from here: Pilates for healthy back and joints.
-Some of the exercises are done standing and you may try them in a chair as well.
+If it is possible to get up and down off the floor you can surely try my Pilates DVD: You can find it by clicking the link from here: Pilates for Healthy Back and Joints.
+Some of the exercises are done standing and you may try them in a chair or on an exercise ball to challenge your balance and core muscles even more.

 It is very important for you to strengthen the thigh and hip muscles as well as keeping the ankles and knee strong.